Anoop072001/URLShortener/README.md

 # URL Shortener Project

 A simple URL shortener built with **Spring Boot, JPA, and PostgreSQL**.
 It allows users to shorten URLs, customize short codes, and redirect to original links.
+The backend is **hosted on Railway**.

 ## 🚀 Features
 - Generate a **short URL** for any long URL.